Stacy Williams, PhD, has devoted her career to innovative educational practices as a speech-language pathologist, researcher, and business leader.

-"What Continued and Simucase offer professionals and students is more than continuing education to meet licensure requirements—we offer learning that truly makes a difference in their daily work."
+“What Continued and Simucase offer is more than continuing education to meet licensure requirements—we offer learning that truly makes a difference in daily work.”

 FRONT-LINE PRACTICE LEADS TO MACRO-LEVEL IMPACT: